apepiot/SU-thesis-template/README.md

 (b) Create a new .tex file.
 Cut/paste the blocks _%-- Commands to make the title page --%_ and _%-- 1.
 TITLE PAGE FORMATING --%_ in the preamble of this file.
 Cute/paste  _\input{titlepage} \makeatother_ just after _\begin{document}_.
 And make sure that **titlepage.tex** is in the same folder as your .tex file.

+* if you don't need the dedication page delete the block _%%% Dedication page %%%	_.

 * at the beginning of each chapter, the TOC of the chapter is printed with the _\minitoc_ command.
 You can delete it if you don't need it.

+* if you want to get rid of the frame in the back page delete the lines starting with _\tikz..._.